stefan-it/hmByT5/bench/README.md

 ## Model: [`stefan-it/byt5-small-english-german-french`](https://huggingface.co/stefan-it/byt5-small-english-german-french)

-We use the previous English+German model as initial checkpoint (incl. last learning rate and no warum-up steps) and continue pretraining on the French corpus for one epoch:
+We use the previous English+German model as initial checkpoint (incl. last learning rate and no warm-up steps) and continue pretraining on the French corpus for one epoch:

 | Configuration                            | Run 1 | Run 2 | Run 3 | Run 4 | Run 5 | Avg.         |